 Women Travelers: See our travel tips for Women Travelers.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
-Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.
 Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.
 We strongly recommend supplemental insurance to cover medical evacuation.

-Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.
+Vaccinations: Be up to date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Further health information:

 If an accident occurs, call 911 for the police and 913 for an ambulance.
-U.S. citizens are reminded that these numbers may not always be operational, that the police may be slow to respond, and an ambulance may not always be available.
+These numbers may not always be operational, that the police may be slow to respond.
+An ambulance may not always be available.

 Traffic Laws: The use of seatbelts is required by law.
 There are no laws concerning the use of child car seats.
 Anyone on a motorcycle must wear a protective helmet.
 Talking on the cellular telephone while driving without using a hands-free set is illegal.

 Public Transportation: Small buses, called “mini-busses” are privately owned, often crowded and tend to travel at excessive speeds.
 Avoid privately owned minibuses, as drivers frequently drive erratically.
 Taxis are generally safer to use.
 Use taxis that are connected to major hotels or that are painted yellow, which indicates they are registered with the Guyana Taxi Association.

 See our Road Safety page for more information.
 The entity responsible for road safety in Guyana is within the Guyana Police Force.
 They can be reached at (+592) 227-2349.